eengl/ssh-connect/README.md

 ## Supported Operating Systems

-* Linux/macOS/UNIX with Bash and SSH
+* Linux, macOS, or UNIX with Bash and SSH

 ## Software Dependencies